apizzo1/BootCamp_Homework/README.md

 * some conclusions we can draw about Kickstarter campaigns
 * some limitations of the dataset
 * some other possible tables/graphs that would be useful to understand this data

+## Additional Analyses

+* A summary statistics table was created, evaluating the number of backers for successful and unsuccessful campaigns, including mean, median, minimum, maximum, variance, and standard deviation of backers.
+* An analysis of why the median better summarizes the data is included in the Word document, as well as a discussion of which type of campaign has more variability and why.